 This notion of privacy is part of the persona of humility revered in Japanese society.
 While this modest and timid character trait flourishes in the business arena, however, it is the ultimate hindrance on the dating scene.
 For the Japanese, the approach of a stranger is an act of almost biblical transgression.
 Where big, open rooms in Western bars and pubs are designed with communication in mind, Japanese izakayas are sectioned off into private rooms.
 Even the “ping pong” buttons with which to hail the bar staff make interaction outside of your own known circle almost unthinkable.

 You might think that such a reserved group of people would flock to the online services available, but wherever else in the world this style of dating is flourishing, in Japan it is still restricted to a few sites.
+Even the Japan Today friends page is an option.
 It seems that in this hush-hush society of shy males and females, if you don’t meet the love of your life at school or university, there’s a strong chance it might never happen.